Hantavirus Pulmonary Syndrome

 - People who are likely to be exposed to high levels of contamination or in spaces with little ventilation should wear masks (see link below for further information).

-If a person is infected, the disease appears within one to five weeks.
+If a person is infected, the disease appears within 1–5 weeks.
 Initial symptoms resemble the flu, including fever, body aches, abdominal problems, but if hantavirus is involved this can progress to severe trouble breathing.
 Anyone who develops difficulty breathing and has recently been in an area contaminated by rodents should see a doctor immediately.

 - Even where its incidence among mice is highest, hantavirus infects only a tiny proportion of people who come in contact with it.
 However, in the few people who develop hantavirus infection, it can be fatal in one-third of the cases, if left untreated.